My Travel Story: How it All Began

 I had a moment of realization while gliding through the air on the flying fish (pictured above) in Kuta Beach, Bali.

-“This is the most amazing feeling ever!
-What have I been missing out for the past three years?”
-I thought, as I soared high in the sky on the Flying Fish in Kuta Beach, Bali, Indonesia.
+"This is the best feeling ever!
+What have I been missing out for the past 3 years?"

 That was the first time I flew out of Singapore in three years, and the first trip abroad with friends.